zhouyuan/OAP/oap-cache/oap/docs/Architect-Overview.md

 - We designed the compatible adapter layer for three columnar storage file formats:

-   1. parquet
+   1. Parquet
-   2. orc
+   2. ORC
-   3. oap(parquet-like file format defined by OAP).
+   3. oap(Parquet-like file format defined by OAP).

    SQL Index and Data Source Cache have a ***Unified Cache Representation*** for different columnar storage formats and a fine-grained cache unit for one column of a RowGroup.

-- OAP's two major optimization functionalities (indexing and caching) are based on unified representation and the adapter.
+- 2 major optimization functions (indexing and caching) are based on unified representation and the adapter.
    - Indices can be created on one or multiple columns of a data file.
-   - Data Source Cache can cache both decompressed and decoded vectorized data and bianry raw data.
+   - Data Source Cache can cache both decompressed and decoded vectorized data and binary raw data.
 Generally, the server's DRAM is used as the cache medium.
 [PMem](https://www.intel.com/content/www/us/en/architecture-and-technology/optane-dc-persistent-memory.html) can also be used as the cache medium as it will provide a more cost effective solution for the requirements of a high performance environment.

 - Both indexing and caching as ***Optimizer & Execution*** are transparent for users.
 See the [Features](#Features) section for details.

-- Spark ***ThriftServer***\* is a good use case for OAP, because ThriftServer launches Spark Applications which can cache hot data for a long time in the background, and it also accepts query requests from different clients at the same time.
-Of course, using bin/spark-sql, bin/spark-shell or bin/pyspark can also use OAP, but usually only for interactive test situations.
+- Spark ***ThriftServer***\* is a good use case for OAP, because ThriftServer launches Spark Applications which can cache hot data for a long time in the background, and it also accepts query requests from different clients at the same time. `bin/spark-sql`, `bin/spark-shell` or `bin/pyspark` can certainly be used by SQL Index and Data Source Cache, but usually only for interactive test situations.

 ## Features